 - a.
 Each farmstead shall be designed to allow a logical pattern of lots that all meet minimum lot size and setback requirements of the applicable zoning district and provide for adequate access, drainage, and utilities for each lot. - b.
 Should the agricultural operation cease, the property owner shall pursue one of the following options: - i.
-The rural land use process; - ii.
+The rural land use process;

+- ii.
 Subdivision; - iii.
 Conservation development to place each accessory farmstead dwelling on a separate lot; - iv.
 Identify a separate 35-acre or larger tract for each accessory dwelling; or - v.
 Present a proposal to be approved by the Director.

-D. Outside Storage of Vehicle
+E. Outside Storage of Vehicle

-1. Only those vehicles that do not qualify as junk vehicles and are owned by the occupant or owner of a single-unit dwelling and agricultural equipment may be stored outside on the same lot with the dwelling.
+- 1. Only those vehicles that do not qualify as junk vehicles and are owned by the occupant or owner of a single-family dwelling and agricultural equipment may be stored outside on the same lot with the dwelling. - 2.
+Stored vehicles shall be located on the lot such that they will not cause traffic sight obstructions or safety hazards.